 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sanford - La Jara is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sanford - La Jara is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sanford - La Jara who work in office and administrative support (16.06%), management occupations (15.58%), and teaching (8.87%).

-Sanford - La Jara’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Sanford - La Jara’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Sanford - La Jara does not have a public transit system used by locals to get to and from work.